zackurben/stock-alerts/README.md

 ## Todo

-[ ] Add the ability to change time intervals
+ - [ ] Add the ability to change time intervals
-[ ] Add persistence of symbols to track
+ - [ ] Add persistence of symbols to track
-[ ] Add % tracking to notify only if a symbol has changed x% a day
+ - [ ] Add % tracking to notify only if a symbol has changed x% a day
+ - [ ] Add a better visual cue for positive and negative changes on the alert